 Without treatment, gum disease commonly leads to loss of bone structure, gum recession, and tooth loss.
 Dr. Dham helps patients address advanced gum disease that has begun to cause damage to the foundation of the smile.

 - Gum Surgery- Gum surgery may be necessary for patients with advanced gum disease.
 Gum surgery can reshape a receding gum line for a healthier, more aesthetic looking smile.

-- Bone Grafting- For patients who have experienced bone loss due to gum disease or tooth loss, Dr. Pike may recommend a bone graft.
+- Bone Grafting- For patients who have experienced bone loss due to gum disease or tooth loss, Dr. Dham may recommend a bone graft.
 Bone grafts help to rebuild the structure of the upper or lower jaw.
 Once the graft heals, dental implants can usually be placed to support a denture or bridge.

 Periodontal Therapy FAQ’s

 Do you have further questions about gum disease and periodontal therapy?
 Here are answers to your questions about our periodontal treatments and services.

 What stage of periodontal disease is reversible?